 Or this Zucchini Tomato And Mozarella Baked Dish that is super easy to make and delicious.

 I remember my grandmother and also my mom making zucchini cheese patties in the summer or just fried zucchini, when they would slice the zucchini, toss them in flour mixed with salt and pepper and fry them in oil.

 Separately, they would make a little sauce with few crushed garlic cloves, hot water, oil, salt and pepper and toss the fried zucchini in that sauce!

 This recipe, in particular, is very simple and easy to put together.
-The zucchinis contain a lot of water, so the first step is to prepare them for the patties.

 After you peel and shred them, you have to place them in a colander with salt.
 The salt helps removing the excess water from the zucchini.

 Be careful, as if you don’t squeeze them well of that water, the patties will not stay together, the mixture will have a loose texture and frying watery zucchini will result in a disaster in the kitchen.
 The water and hot oil don’t go well together.

 Anyway, after you squeeze the water really well, then you can go ahead and mix the zucchini with the rest of the ingredients.
 Make patties with a tablespoon and fry them in hot oil for few minutes on each side.